Back in session: Senate risks a return but House stays away

 In making his snap decision to return, McConnell said the Senate cannot “sit on the sidelines.”
 He compared the senators to the essential work force of grocery clerks, truck drivers and others keeping Americans fed during the crisis.

-But Capitol Hill erupted after the attending physician, facing questions from top GOP officials earlier in the week, said the health office did not have the means to perform instant virus tests on returning lawmakers.
+But Capitol Hill erupted in the week after the attending physician, facing questions from top GOP officials, said the health office did not have the means to perform instant virus tests on returning lawmakers.

 On Saturday, Trump stepped in.

-“There is tremendous CoronaVirus testing capacity in Washington for the Senators returning to Capital Hill on Monday,” Trump tweeted, flagging the note to his chief of staff Mark Meadows.
+“There is tremendous CoronaVirus testing capacity in Washington for the Senators returning to Capital Hill on Monday,” Trump tweeted.

 Ninety minutes later, Health Secretary Alex Azar tweeted that the administration would be sending three machines and 1,000 virus tests to Capitol Hill.